smucclaw/sandbox/jacobtan/Rule34-logic-gates/rule34-haskell/README.md

 The capability for that started life in SandboxBuilder but should move into the AnyAll library.

-The code that knows how to convert an AnyAll into an SVG and PNG currently lives in svg-builder-sandbox.
+The code that knows how to convert an AnyAll into an SVG and PNG currently lives in `smucclaw/dsl/lib/haskell/anyall`

-After refactoring, this becomes another hackage library.
+After refactoring, this will become another hackage library, perhaps conservativelly named under `smucclaw` rather than hackage toplevel.

-In Github, this code lives in `smucclaw/dsl/lib/haskell/anyall`

 ## connecting anyall to myrule